SandeepaniAnalytics/grocery_inventory_management_dashboard/README.md

 ## 💡 Key Business Insights

-- 32.9% of SKUs are expiring soon - holding $337K worth of stock at risk of becoming unsellable waste
+- 32.9% of SKUs are expiring soon, holding $337K worth of stock at risk of becoming unsellable waste

 - 75.8% of SKUs will run out within 14 days at current sales rates - immediate reorder action required